Myzel394/django-common-utils/django_common_utils/libraries/handlers/README.md

 field_name), or an iterable containing the values (e.g. `list` with `str`s for field_name).

-So these dictionary will be treat the same way:
+So these dictionaries will be treat the same way:
 ```python
 {
     "title": WhiteSpaceStripHandler